Welcome to Year 3

 • Please make sure your child’s book bag or backpack containing their reading books and reading record is brought into school every day

-• Home Learning alternates between Maths/Arithmetic and English/Reading Comprehension and should be completed in your child’s Home Learning book.
-These are sent home on a Friday and are to be handed in on a Wednesday.
+• Home Learning alternates between Maths/Arithmetic and Reading Comprehension and should be completed in your child’s Home Learning book.
+These are sent home on a Friday and are to be handed in each Wednesday.

-• Pupils in Year 3 wear their PE kits in place of regular school uniform on their PE day.
+• Pupils in Year 3 wear their PE kits in place of regular school uniform on their PE day (day TBC)

-• Government-funded fruit is not provided for KS2 children.
-We would encourage you to send a simple, fruit or bread-based snack in for your child to eat during morning break.
-The following snack choices are allowed: a piece of fruit, raw vegetable sticks, dried fruit or a plain breaded snack.
+• Government funded fruit is not provided for children in Key Stage Two.
+We encourage you to send a healthy snack choice in for your child during morning break.
+The following snack choices will be allowed: a piece of fruit, raw vegetable sticks, dried fruit or a plain breaded snack.
 Products containing chocolate are not permitted, nor are products containing nuts.

-• Year 3 pupils use lockers, where they can keep their coat and bag.
+• Year 3 children use lockers to store their coat and bags in school.

 As always, there will be lots of learning and exciting activities going on in Year 3 this term!